atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/keys.md

 ### Overview

-If you’ve ever used our dart library before, you’ll be familiar with `AtKey`. at_java does AtKeys similarly but has few differences.
+If you’ve ever used our dart library before, you’ll be familiar with `AtKey`.

 Just like how hash maps have a key-value pair, the secondary server holds an AtKey-AtValue pair.
 To access the AtValue, you must provide an AtKey containing data like the keyName, sharedBy, and/or sharedWith.